 CFR 820 outlines several key requirements that manufacturers must adhere to, including:

-Statistics indicate that a significant percentage of manufacturers struggle with meeting the design controls of CFR 820, with FDA inspectors issuing 5,740 citations under 21 CFR 820.30 from 2008 to 2025, primarily related to design validation.
+Statistics indicate that a significant percentage of manufacturers struggle with meeting the , with FDA inspectors issuing 5,740 citations under 21 CFR 820.30 from 2008 to 2025, primarily related to design validation.
 Successful instances of design controls in medical device firms demonstrate that following these requirements not only guarantees conformity but also enhances product quality and safety.

 Recent updates from the FDA regarding design controls emphasize the importance of maintaining rigorous documentation and implementing effective design verification processes.
 Compliance officers have noted that a structured approach to design controls is vital for navigating the complexities of regulatory requirements and achieving successful outcomes in product development.
 Engaging with AVS Life Sciences can provide the necessary support and expertise to navigate these challenges effectively.